What Is Digital Inclusion? Definition & Examples | United Way NCA

 There are disparities, however, between those who have easy access to the internet and those who do not— this is referred to as the digital divide.
 It is now more important than ever to promote digital literacy for everyone.

-Digital inclusion can be defined as policies and programs that provide access to the internet regardless of race, gender, income or ability.
+The digital inclusion definition is the policies and programs that provide access to the internet regardless of race, gender, income or ability.

-According to the National Defense Industrial Association, this includes five elements:
+According to the National Defense Industrial Association, digital inclusion includes five elements:

 1. Affordable, robust, broadband internet service